Guide to Student Loans

 Private loans are often considered when federal loans are not enough to cover the cost of a college education.
 A private student loan is a loan obtained through a bank or other financial institution.
-You can easily find a list of top private student loans lenders in 2019 to make comparisons.
+You can easily find a list of top private student loan providers below to make comparisons.
 These loans are normally limited by some approval based on the financial award from the college.

 Most private student loans are limited to the cost of attendance less any financial aid the student has received as stated in the student’s award letter.
 The student can take the loan out in their name but it usually requires a cosigner in case of default.
 The interest rate is based on the borrower’s and/or cosigner’s credit rating.
 The interest rates are normally variable but fixed rates are available.
 The fixed rates are normally higher.

 A disadvantage to private loans is that they do not have the same repayment or loan forgiveness options as federal government loans.
 Also, the co-signer needs to fully understand the financial risk they are taking on when signing for these loans.
 It is recommended that life insurance and a disability policy be considered on the student who the loan is for.

 For co-signers these loans will appear on your credit report and if the primary borrower is late or defaults these issues will appear on the co-signers credit report.

 Some private loans do offer a death and disability benefit but that is not offered by all lenders.
 The co-sign can be released after some period of on-time repayment.
 This will require the co-signer to ask for this release and it is not guaranteed.
 It is important to search for these features.
 Borrowers and co-signers need to do your research before taking on this debt.

 Federal Graduate School Loans